https://www.uwplatt.edu/department/environmental-sciences-and-society

 Majors

-If you have a passion for science and technology and see teaching in your future, the broad field science comprehensive program from the UW-Platteville Department of Environmental Sciences and Society will give you the skills you need to obtain your goals.
+If you have a passion for science and technology and see teaching in your future, the Science Education B.S. degree program will give you the skills you need to obtain your goals.
 The curriculum offers opportunities to build a solid foundation in biology, chemistry, earth and space science, and physics.
-You’ll put theory into practice in our modern labs, gaining hands-on experience with instruments that support faculty-student research activities.
+You’ll put theory into practice in our modern labs and gain hands-on experience with instruments that support faculty-student research activities.
 Plus, our nationally recognized internship and student teaching opportunities will make you a stand-out candidate to potential employers.
-The broad field science comprehensive major is designed to prepare students for teaching certification in the area of science.
+The Science Education major is designed to prepare students for natural sciences certification in grades 4 through 12.
 Students not interested in teaching should consult an academic advisor before selecting this major.

 Minors